bauchdj/byu-cs-452-class-content/rag/README.md

    - For Google: Add your Google Project ID
    - Embedding models for each provider can be configured in the config file

+3. For Google Cloud authentication, you need to set up Application Default Credentials (ADC):
+   - Install the Google Cloud CLI: https://cloud.google.com/sdk/docs/install
+   - Run `gcloud auth application-default login` to authenticate
+   - Or set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to your service account key file

+4. Copy `config_template.json` to `config.json` and fill in your credentials:

 ## Usage

 Run any of the embedding scripts directly: